leecade/reload-server/README.md

 # Reload Server

-A server that watches file changing.
+A server that watches file changes.
 It is designed for seajs reload plugin.

 ## Install

 Install with npm:

-    $ npm install reload-server -g
+    $ sudo npm install reload-server -g

 ## Usage